 Originally a tavern for British soldiers and local sailors before the American Revolution, it was built in the 1700s.
 During the building’s renovation, old menus and a pit for cockfighting were discovered in the cellar.

 From its antique and specialty stores to its shade-drenched streets, Olde Towne’s Business District is a history lover’s dream come true.
 Look in awe and get lost in the detailed architecture of these historic buildings.

 Explore Olde Towne with Mary Veale and the Colonials

-A troupe of knowledgeable and entertaining actors can be found strolling the streets of Olde Towne entertaining guests by giving private tours of historic Olde Towne Portsmouth.
-You can book a private tour with them or take advantage of one of their scheduled tours.
+A troupe of knowledgeable and entertaining performers can be found strolling the streets of Olde Towne in the guise of Portsmouth citizens who made their mark on the history of their city and the nation.
+Book a private tour with them or take advantage of one of their scheduled tours.

 Walk Along the Path of History

 Many influential leaders have shaped the course of human events from our city.
 You will unveil more than 250 years of American history during this Walking Tour – from the home that the Union Army’s Provost Marshal used during the Civil War (412 London St.) to the house where President Andrew Jackson visited (The Watts House).

 Explore the Olde Towne Squares